A combinatorial approach to the structure of locally inverse semigroups: Some special classes of locally inverse semigroups

 \begin{prop} Let $D$ be a $\Dc$-class of $S$ and let $e\in D$ be an idempotent.
 Then each $\Rc$-class of $D$ has only one idempotent \iff\ $d_l(\av)=1$ for all $\av\in V_l(\Ga_e)$; and each $\Lc$-class of $D$ has only one idempotent \iff\ $d_l(\av)=1$ for all $\av\in V_r(\Ga_e)$. \end{prop}

 A \emph{left [right] generalized inverse semigroup} is a regular semigroup whose idempotents constitute a left [right] normal band.
 They can be described also as the locally inverse semigroups whose $\Rc$-classes [$\Lc$-classes] have only one idempotent.
+Thus, inverse semigroups are the semigroups which are simultaneously left and right generalized inverse semigroups.
 A \emph{generalized inverse semigroup} is a regular semigroup whose idempotents constitute a normal band.
+These latter semigroups cannot be described by conditions on the number of idempotents in their $\Rc$-classes and/or $\Lc$-classes.

 \begin{cor} The locally inverse semigroup $S$ is \begin{itemize} \item[$(i)$] a left generalized inverse semigroup \iff\ $d_l(\av)=1$ for all $e\in S$ and $\av\in V_l(\Ga_e)$; \item[$(ii)$] a right generalized inverse semigroup \iff\ $d_l(\av)=1$ for all $e\in S$ and $\av\in V_r(\Ga_e)$; \item[$(iii)$] an inverse semigroup \iff\ $d_l(\av)=1$ for all $e\in S$ and $\av\in V(\Ga_e)$. \end{itemize} \end{cor}